HappySusan2016/ProvChain/README.md

 # ProvChain: A Blockchain-based Data Provenance Architecture in Cloud Environment with Enhanced Privacy and Availability

+Instructions:
+1. Follow Owncloud docs () and install the Owncloud platform.
+2. Add the test folder.
+3. Open the browser and run the scripts.

-This paper was accepted by 2017 17th IEEE/ACM International Symposium on Cluster, Cloud and Grid Computing.
+The paper was accepted by 2017 17th IEEE/ACM International Symposium on Cluster, Cloud and Grid Computing.

 BibTex: